epanov1602/CommandRevTank/README.md

-## Simple code that works: command-based FRC Python drivetrain
+## Simple code that works: command-based FRC Python Rev swerve drive
-We should really be writing command-based robot code if we want to win: last years winners did that (and previous years winners, and before).
-This is the easiest way to start -- a robot with one command and one subsystem.
-And one can grow from here.
+The code is mostly borrowed from https://github.com/robotpy/robotpy-rev/blob/main/examples/ , and I recommend you to click and check out other examples there , and just try them in your code you borrowed from here.